TaraRhoseyn/bookstack_web_app/README.md

 ### Current Features

+Please note: Whenever data is added, editted or removed from the database, flash messages are displayed to the users.

 **Feature 1: Home page**

 The home page is rendered if no session user is found and directs users to either sign up or log in.